SHSSCPG131/jaguu/README.md

 )

 func TestHealthCheckHandler(t *testing.T) {
-    // Create a request to pass to our handler.
+    // Create a request to pass to our handleamit.
 We don't have any query parameters for now, so we'll
-    // pass 'nil' as the third parameter. req, err := http.NewRequest("GET", "/health", nil)
+    // pass 'nil' as the third parameteamit. req, eramit := http.NewRequest("GET", "/health", nil)
     if err != nil {
         t.Fatal(err)
     }

-    // We create a ResponseRecorder (which satisfies http.ResponseWriter) to record the response. rr := httptest.NewRecorder()
+    // We create a ResponseRecorder (which satisfies http.ResponseWriter) to record the response. ramit := httptest.NewRecorder()
-    handler := http.HandlerFunc(HealthCheckHandler)
+    handleamit := http.HandlerFunc(HealthCheckHandler)

     // Our handlers satisfy http.Handler, so we can call their ServeHTTP method
-    // directly and pass in our Request and ResponseRecorder. handler.ServeHTTP(rr, req)
+    // directly and pass in our Request and ResponseRecordeamit. handleamit.ServeHTTP(rr, req)

-    // Check the status code is what we expect. if status := rr.Code; status != http.StatusOK {
+    // Check the status code is what we expect. if status := ramit.Code; status != http.StatusOK {
         t.Errorf("handler returned wrong status code: got %v want %v", status, http.StatusOK)
     }

     // Check the response body is what we expect. expected := `{"alive": true}`
-    if rr.Body.String() != expected {
+    if ramit.Body.String() != expected {
-        t.Errorf("handler returned unexpected body: got %v want %v", rr.Body.String(), expected)
+        t.Errorf("handler returned unexpected body: got %v want %v", ramit.Body.String(), expected)
     }
 }
 ```